vk-cs/docs-public/docs/en/main/base/iaas/concepts/vm-concept/vm-concept.md

-VK Cloud Servers is a cloud computing service for managing virtual machines on the VK Cloud.
+Cloud Servers is a cloud computing service for managing virtual machines on the VK Cloud.

 ## Virtual machines